 There are specific vitamins and minerals that your body needs to function properly.
 Bariatric surgery patients are required to take supplements after surgery for life to obtain all they need since they will not be able to get them all from their diet.

 During pregnancy, women normally need to take extra vitamins to ensure both mother and baby are getting what they need.
-If you are pregnant after weight loss surgery, it is even more important that you take vitamins and minerals that are specially formulated for pregnant women.
+Pregnant women who have had weight loss surgery should prioritize taking prenatal vitamins and minerals.

 The supplements you will need may include:

 Many women experience healthy, uneventful pregnancies after bariatric surgery.
-The most important thing you can do to mitigate your risks during pregnancy after bariatric surgery and avoid complications is to ensure you make healthy diet choices and do not be remiss in taking all of your supplements.
-Working closely with your team of doctors will help you stay on track and catch any potential issues before they become serious.
+However, to mitigate risks and avoid complications during pregnancy, it is important to make healthy diet choices.
+Working closely with a team of doctors helps identify and address potential issues before they become serious.